mattkrick/fast-rtc-swarm/README.md

 Options: A superset of `RTCConfiguration`.
 To add a TURN server to the default list of ICE candidates, see [fast-rtc-peer](https://github.com/mattkrick/fast-rtc-peer).
-- `id`: An ID to assign to the peer, defaults to a v4 uuid
+- `id`: An ID to assign to the peer, defaults to a short, unique ID
 - `wrtc`: pass in [node-webrtc](https://github.com/js-platform/node-webrtc) if using server side

 Methods on FastRTCSwarm